hundredrabbits/thebook/north_pacific_logbook.md

 We were able to download weather.
 It looks like the low will pass north of us — that is good news!
 The wind also died, we are bobbing in the waves, which are thankfully not too large.
 It seems like we'll be in a no-wind zone for a while.
 Devine is outside emptying old soy bean oil out of a plastic bag.
 During the knockdown a bottle of cooking oil shot out of the fridge and landed in the port side settee cushion, filling it with oil.
 Lacking time and patience, we stuffed the cushion in a large plastic bag and the oil has been draining out of it since that time.
 It is hard to clean these cushions, getting oil out of foam will be no easy task, and neither of us are willing to spend time on this.
 It's a shitty, shitty job.
 Quiet times at sea are the best time to take care of such tasks, things we normally ignore, though I think that the cushion will be quarantined until we reach land.

 ##### 1500
 The wind is very light.
 We take time to do tasks on deck.
 We removed the anchor, finally, and stowed it below in the v-berth, buried in blankets and other soft things.
 The anchor locker overtop will keep it from moving around.
 Bashing into waves with a heavy anchor makes a racket inside, and we were afraid of further damaging the headsail furler.
-This happened once already while we were in Nanaimo in 2016.
-Our anchor banged on the dock and dented the barrel of the furler, it also bent the anchor pin.

 We flipped the jib sheets around as we'd noticed some chafe, we also added tape to places they commonly lay up against.
 Devine tightened some halyard so they'd stop banging on the mast, and we cleaned solar connections from salt and added lanolin to protect them from corrosion.